-- 14.1 The Association's Executive consists of the elected officers of the Association, the chairs of all committees and other sector representatives as determined by Council.
-Members of the ASCL Leadership Group attend as non-voting members.
-Executive is chaired by the President or by the Vice President as the President's deputy. - 14.2 The quorum of Executive is set as more than 50% of voting members being present in person and/or by electronic means.
+14.1 The Association's Executive consists of the elected officers of the Association, the chairs of all committees and other sector representatives as determined by Council.

+Members of the ASCL Leadership Group attend as nonvoting members.
+Executive is chaired by the President, or by the Vice President if the President is unable or unwilling to act in this capacity, or by the Immediate Past President if neither the President nor the Vice President is able and willing to act in this capacity.

+14.2 The quorum of Executive is set as more than 50% of voting members being present in person and/or by electronic means.